UCL Australia: History

 In December 2008, Professor Michael Worton (Academic & International UCL Vice-Provost) said of the establishment of UCL Australia that the university was "committed to working to solve real-world problems and we relish the opportunity to work not only with the South Australian Government but also with Santos and a range of other Australian and international energy companies through our presence in Adelaide."
 UCL Australia established key corporate partnerships with two major resource and energy companies operating in South Australia: Santos and BHP.
 Santos' South Australian interests include onshore and offshore oil and gas developments while BHP Billiton's interest is concentrated on the expansion of the Olympic Dam mine—the world's largest known deposit of uranium.
-Its campus was established in the Torrens Building on Victoria Square, Adelaide after the Government of South Australia committed A$4 million to refurbishing the building.
-The building also houses an international campus of Carnegie Mellon University.
+Its campus was established in the Torrens Building on Victoria Square, Adelaide after the Government of South Australia committed A$4 million to refurbishing the building. at the time, the building also housed an international campus of Carnegie Mellon University.
 In 2010, UCL Australia completed its first full academic year.
 Agreements between the partners were negotiated by Adelaide lawyer and public servant, Pamela Martin.

 Closure

 In January 2015, UCL Australia announced that its campus would close within three years but agreed to support currently enrolled students through their degrees and courses.
 The A$10-million agreement with the Government of South Australia and Santos expired in 2017.
-The UCL Adelaide satellite campus closed in December 2017, with academic staff and student transferring to the University of South Australia.
+The UCL Adelaide satellite campus closed in December 2017, with academic staff and students transferring to the University of South Australia.
 As of 2019 UniSA and UCL are offering joint master qualifications in Science in Data Science (international) or Science in Sustainable Energy Systems.